 thisOn the occasion of this year’s conference on “New Ways to Enforce Consumer Rights”, representatives from policy making, the economy, academia, and associations discussed how consumers can better enforce their rights.
-In his keynote speech, Prof Dr Hans-W. Micklitz, member of the German Expert Council for Consumer Issues (SVRV), prompted politicians to establish a new agency bundling competences for an effective and rapid consumer rights enforcement.
+In his keynote speech, Prof Dr Hans-W. Micklitz, member of the German Advisory Council for Consumer Affairs (SVRV), prompted politicians to establish a new agency bundling competences for an effective and rapid consumer rights enforcement.
 In this regard, Prof Micklitz called for the following:

 - A new German Task Force for legal enforcement in all areas of consumer protection is to be set up as a completely new authority, which has the right to investigate and enforce cases.